-Likewise, all the appropriate engineering-organizational steps must be taken in order to prevent the dispersion or accidental release of cement dust during the various stages of production and use, mainly to prevent dumping onto the soil or into water courses or sewers.
+Likewise, all required technical and organizational measures must be adopted to prevent the dispersion and accidental spillage of mixture dust at different stages of production and use, mainly to avoid its drainage into soil, watercourses or sewers.

-The environmental impact and the potential hazard to organisms/aquatic ecosystems are related to the increase in the pH due to the formation of hydroxides; on the other hand, ecotoxicity resulting from other inorganic components (ions) is negligible compared to the negative effect on the pH.
+The environmental impact and the potential danger to organisms/aquatic ecosystems are related to the increase in the pH due to the formation of hydroxides.
+On the other hand, ecotoxicity resulting from other inorganic components (ions) is negligible compared to the negative effect of the pH.

-In any case, any negative effects that might occur during production and use of the cement would be expected to take place on a local scale at the industrial installation.
-The pH of the effluent and surface water should not exceed 9.
+In any case, any negative effects related to the production and use cycle of the mixture has a localized impact at the site; the pH level of surface water and wastewater should not be above 9.

-Otherwise, it could have an impact on municipal sewage treatment plants (STPs) and industrial wastewater treatment plants (WWTPs).
+Otherwise, this pH level could have an impact on municipal sewage treatment plants (STPs) and industrial wastewater treatment plants (WWTPs).